eth-act/zkvm-standards/standards/c-interface-accelerators/README.md

 ## Header File

 See [`zkvm_accelerators.h`](./zkvm_accelerators.h) for the complete interface that a guest program can use.
-This functions in the header file will be implemented by the appropriate zkVM.
+The functions in the header file will be implemented by the appropriate zkVM.